DaDa art movement: history, meaning, definitions & artists ideas of Dadaism

 - For Dada, nearly all art is just too much pretence, even if it is often pretence with finesse,- but worse still – it is hypocritical.
 That is why Dada has nothing against being outright bombastic.
 Huelsenbeck states in the Dada Almanac the ‘Dada values calling a table a table and a plum a plum’.

-- Dada sees all life as an industrial chaos, as ridiculous as it is pointless…. .Dadaists see themselves reflected in the cynical eccentricity of the streets in our cultural centers… ..Cars race past a cathedral.
+– Dada sees all life as an industrial chaos, as ridiculous as it is pointless…. .Dadaists see themselves reflected in the cynical eccentricity of the streets in our cultural centers… ..Cars race past a cathedral.
 The sound of car horns and the calls of street vendors selling new herrings, beautiful roses, hat boxes and goldfish, all vying for attention.
-Then in the midst of all this street clamour, a sermon can be heard, coming from a shop selling radios.
+Then in the midst of all this street clamor, a sermon can be heard, coming from a shop selling radios.

 - Dada was first able to express itself completely in collages.
 It is often very difficult to decide if a Dada work is ‘abstract’, being without a subject, or ‘concrete’, with a realistic image.
 If a Dadaist attaches a bicycle wheel to his work it does not represent a bicycle wheel, it is a bicycle wheel!
 However, it is not in any way about the bicycle wheel in itself.
 Quite the opposite; in the artwork it is only an element in the interchange between the various elements.